 The Lessons Learned From The Path Less Traveled Project

 It’s about resilience.

 It’s about success, setbacks — and failure.

-And it’s about sharing what you’ve learned.
+And it’s about sharing what you’ve learned to help others.

 Let's keep in touch